 Appearances in popular culture:

 - Which is made doubly hilarious (at least in the Stooges version) in that he meets the one who wronged him at the end of the bit... only to greet him as an old pal and say that they'd buried the hatchet a long time ago.
-Cue Niagara Falls, and both of them start up for the beating.
+Cue Niagara Falls, and both of them gear up for beating the hapless bystander who'd mentioned it.

 - In one EC Comic story, "Ulric the Undying" jumps over the Falls.